yuchsiao/yuchsiao.github.io/_posts/2016-05-21-scala-collections.md

 ### Mutable vs immutable

-Immtable collection is optimized based on the agreement that both the size and the content cannot be changed, whereas mutable collection allows changes in both the size and the content. `Array` is something that lies in between: You can change the content but not the size.
+Immtable collection is optimized based on the agreement that both the size and the content cannot be changed, whereas mutable collection allows changes in both the size and the content. `Array` is something in between: you can change the content but not the size.
+Therefore, in some sense `Array` is mutable, but due to the underlying data structure, changes in size are natually not allowed.
+People are arguing on [this point](http://docs.scala-lang.org/overviews/collections/overview.html).
+The definition of *mutability* in the [official document](http://docs.scala-lang.org/overviews/collections/overview.html) is that "A mutable collection can be updated or extended in place."
+So logically, if any change can be made after the object being created, it is mutable.
+But, really, it doesn't matter much.

 ### `val` vs `var`
  `var` for an immutable collection allows operations such as `+=`.
 But what's under the hood is that a new immutable collection is being created and attached to the same reference.
 The old one is then recycled.
 In this case, you still cannot modify values.